MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/New-MgCommunicationCallRecordSession.md

         - `[PacketUtilization <Int64?>]`: Packet count for the stream.
         - `[PostForwardErrorCorrectionPacketLossRate <Single?>]`: Packet loss rate after FEC has been applied aggregated across all video streams and codecs.
         - `[RmsFreezeDuration <TimeSpan?>]`: Average duration of the received freezing time in the video stream represented in root mean square.
         - `[StartDateTime <DateTime?>]`: UTC time when the stream started.
 The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+This field is only available for streams that use the SIP protocol.
         - `[StreamDirection <String>]`: mediaStreamDirection
         - `[StreamId <String>]`: Unique identifier for the stream.
         - `[VideoCodec <String>]`: videoCodec